RecordEvolution/IMCtermite/README.md

 |CS,1,      9619,         1,�oD	�nD6�nD)�nD�
 ```

-where line breaks where introduced for readability.
+Line breaks are introduced for readability.
 Most of the markers introduce
-blocks of text, while only the last one identified by `|CS` contains binary data.
+blocks of text, while only the last block identified by `|CS` contains binary data.
 The format supports the storage of _multiple data sets (channels)_ in a single
 file.
 The channels may be ordered in _multiplex_ mode (ordering w.r.t. time) or
 _block_ mode (ordering w.r.t. to channels).